Dinaykim/dinakim-sales-ops-portfolio/README.md

 ## 🚀 Enablement Frameworks

 - [`onboarding-checklist.md`](enablement/onboarding-checklist.md) → 3-week blended onboarding path with a week-by-week checklist for CRM training, roleplays, shadowing, and certification.
-Reduced ramp time from 6 months → 3 months.
+Reduced ramp time from 6 months to 3 months.
 - [`competency-framework.md`](enablement/competency-framework.md) → Defines expectations for sales reps across product knowledge, sales process, customer engagement, and collaboration, with clear levels from New Hire to Expert.
 - [`call-evaluation-scorecard.md`](enablement/call-evaluation-scorecard.md) → Coaching tool to evaluate sales calls across opening, discovery, value, objections, and closing, with a structured 1–4 scoring scale and coaching notes.